TUDOR OYSTERDATE CHRONOGRAPH 9430/0 'SOLO DIAL'

 MOVEMENT: AUTOMATIC

-In 1976, Tudor came out with its third series of chronograph.
-Enter the “Big Block” chronographs—the beefy successors to the slimmer, funkier Monte Carlo chronos of 1970's.
-The Monte Carlo (and Rolex’s Daytona at the time) were still stuck in manual-wind land, but the Big Block came in with an automatic movement, making Tudor ahead of the curve.
-Fun fact: Rolex didn’t get around to sticking an automatic engine in the Daytona until 1988.
-Yeah, a whole decade later.
+In 1976, Tudor launched its third series of chronographs.
+Enter the “Big Block” chronographs—the beefy successors to the slimmer, funkier Monte Carlo chronos of the 1970s.
+While the Monte Carlo (and Rolex’s Daytona of the same era) were still stuck with manual-wind movements, the Big Block arrived with an automatic caliber, putting Tudor ahead of the curve.
+Fun fact: Rolex didn’t fit the Daytona with an automatic movement until 1988—a full decade later.

-Tudor also threw in something their big brother refused to give you—a date complication.
-The “Big Block” nickname itself simply came from the extra-thick mid-case that had to be upsized to house the Valjoux 7750 automatic chronograph caliber.
+Tudor also added something its big brother refused to offer: a date complication.
+The “Big Block” nickname itself comes from the extra-thick mid-case, upsized to accommodate the Valjoux 7750 automatic chronograph movement.

 Now, let’s talk dials.
-Normally, underneath the “Tudor” logo you’d see “OYSTERDATE,” but on these?
+Normally, underneath the “Tudor” logo you’d find “OYSTERDATE.”
+But on this version?
 Nothing.
-Just a whole lot of empty dial real estate hence the name "solo dial" That might sound like a printing mistake, but it’s actually the earliest execution of the 9430/0 Big Block—and it’s extremely uncommon.
-This is only the second one we have come across in the flesh.
+Just a wide expanse of empty dial real estate—hence the name “Solo Dial.”
+It might look like a printing error, but it’s actually the earliest execution of the 9430/0 Big Block—and it’s exceptionally uncommon.
+In fact, this is only the second example we’ve ever encountered in the flesh.

-This watch itself is in superb condition, the case is tremendous, it would fool many as unpolished but it has seen one at some point, our guess based on the finish was in period as the chamfers are correct and the crown guards almost untouched bar the top surface.
-The dial has some mild staining around the rehaut, the rest of it is spotless and all the markers are intact.
-The hands remain clean with their tritium plots intact.
-The watch is fitted with a correct but service 7836/380 bracelet.
+This particular watch is in superb condition.
+The case is outstanding—so sharp it could pass for unpolished, though it has seen a light refinishing at some point.
+Our guess, based on the finish, is that it was done in-period, as the chamfers remain correct and the crown guards are virtually untouched aside from the top surface.
+The dial shows mild staining around the rehaut, but the rest is spotless with all markers intact.
+The hands remain clean, with their tritium plots preserved.
+The watch is fitted with the correct service 7836/380 bracelet.

-The watch was originally sold in Newcastle and comes complete with its inner and outer boxes, wallet, papers, translation papers, original bill of sale, Rolex service paperwork and booklet.
+Originally sold in Newcastle, the watch comes complete with its inner and outer boxes, wallet, papers, translation documents, original bill of sale, Rolex service paperwork, and booklet.

 Get in touch to discover more